Bob Hoover: Aviation career

 Hoover learned to fly at Berry Field in Nashville, Tennessee while working at a local grocery store to pay for the flight training.
 He enlisted in the Tennessee National Guard and was sent for pilot training with the United States Army.
+Assigned to the 98th Fighter Squadron, he was assigned to advanced training in Florida, flying P-40Ks, and was accidentally shot down by a fellow pilot over Mullet Key Bay, Florida, on November 9, 1942.

 During World War II, Hoover was sent to Casablanca, where his first major assignment was flight testing the assembled aircraft ready for service.
 He was later assigned to the Supermarine Spitfire-equipped 52d Fighter Group in Sicily.
 On February 9, 1944, on his 59th mission, his malfunctioning Mark V Spitfire was shot down by Siegfried Lemke, a pilot of Jagdgeschwader 2 in a Focke-Wulf Fw 190 off the coast of Southern France, and he was taken prisoner.
 He spent 16 months at Stalag Luft 1, a German prisoner-of-war camp in Barth, Germany.

 One night due to the conditions in the camp there was a riot and fight involving several thousand inmates and Hoover used this opportunity to scale the fence and escape, despite the fact that Dwight Eisenhower had issued the order for prisoners to no longer attempt to escape due to the rapid advance of the Allies.
 He was joined by two other POWs and together they made their way down a dirt road to a German farmhouse where a lone woman made the starving men some food.
 As they were leaving Hoover wrote a note for her to give to the American army in the coming weeks stating that she had assisted the three of them, and to treat her kindly.
 The woman also gave the trio a handgun with several extra magazines.

 The men then obtained bicycles and rode for several miles before they came across a seemingly abandoned airfield.
 Hoover being a pilot began inspecting the planes but they all seemed damaged and incapable of flight.
 He eventually found a reconnaissance plane, a Focke-Wulf Fw 190, with some damage, but a full tank of fuel.
 A German mechanic stunned the trio sneaking up on them demanding they halt but almost immediately had a gun pointed at him as Hoover demanded he start the engine of the plane that he was investigating.
 With the engine started Hoover made the deal that since the aircraft only had room for one occupant that the other two POWs would keep the gun to aid in their escape.
-He did not even taxi towards the runway he simply hit the throttle heading straight out across a field to take off.
+He did not even taxi towards the runway, simply hitting the throttle and heading straight out across a field to take off.